cds-astro/cds-moc-rust/crates/set/README.md

 See the help to get the different query modes:
 ```
 > mocset query --help
-...
-USAGE:
+Query the mocset

-    mocset query [OPTIONS] <FILE> <SUBCOMMAND>
+Usage: mocset query [OPTIONS] <FILE> <COMMAND>

-ARGS:
+Commands:
+  pos   Single position
+  cone  A cone, i.e. a position with a small area around (approximated by a MOC)
+  moc   The given MOC (you create a moc using moc-cli and pipe it into moc-set)
+  help  Print this message or the help of the given subcommand(s)

+Arguments:
   <FILE>  The moc-set to be read

-OPTIONS:
-    -c, --print-coverage    Print in output the sky fraction (in '[0.0, 1.0]') covered by each
-                            selected MOC
+Options:
   -d, --add-deprecated       Also selects MOCs flagged as deprecated
+  -c, --print-coverage       Print in output the sky fraction (in '[0.0, 1.0]') covered by each selected MOC
+  -p, --parallel <PARALLEL>  Switch on multi-threading, with 'parallel' threads (made for SSD, not HDD)
-    -h, --help              Print help information
+  -h, --help                 Print help

-SUBCOMMANDS:
-    cone    A cone, i.e. a position with a small area around (approximated by a MOC)
-    help    Print this message or the help of the given subcommand(s)
-    moc     The given MOC (you create a moc using moc-cli and pipe it into moc-set)
-    pos     Single position

 ```

 #### Query for a single position